-"But how do I explain lower prices to the people who bought me at the top?" you ask.
-This may be a challenge, but for most artists, it's not that much different than explaining lower real estate prices, lower stock prices, or any other prices that have fallen as a result of the current economy.
+"But how do I explain lower prices to people who bought me at the top?" you ask.
+This may be a challenge, but for most artists, it's not that much different than explaining lower real estate prices, lower stock prices, or any other prices that have fallen as a result of a weak economy.
 And just because your artwork is more affordable today does not mean it won't go right back up in price tomorrow.

-Galleries can use similar approaches.
+Galleries can take similar approaches.
 Reductions are temporary.
 We understand that times are tough; we understand that you love art, and so in response, we're reducing prices-- for a limited time-- to keep your collection growing.
-We've worked out interim agreements with our artists to make our art more affordable.
+We've worked out interim agreements with our artists to make their art more affordable.
 We realize that money isn't flowing quite as freely as it was a year or two ago; we realize that you still want to buy art, and we're responding to that.

 * Sell on the installment plan.
 Ten buyers paying you $50 a week or a couple of hundred dollars a month on installment plans means you're making $2000 per month.

-A FEW WORDS ABOUT EXPANDING MARKETS
+A FEW WORDS ABOUT EXPANDING YOUR MARKET